NikitaRadzkov/education-platform/topics/python-fundamentals/questions/readme.md

 </details>

 <details>
-<summary>What is an iterator in python?
+<summary>4.
+What is an iterator in python?
 What is the difference between iterators and iterable objects?</summary>

 >**Answer:**
 > An iterator is an object that contains a countable number of values.